nosiphomacenge04-droid/HR-Employee-Attrition-Analysis--SQL-Excel-Dashboard/README.md

-# HR-Employee-Attrition-Analysis- SQL-Excel-Dashboard
+# Employee Attrition Analysis — SQL & Excel Dashboard

 ## Project Overview

-This project focuses on analysing employee attrition using SQL and Excel.
-The HR dataset was sourced from Kaggle and used to explore employee demographics, departments, job roles, compensation, performance, satisfaction, and other factors related to employee attrition.
-SQL was used for data preparation, validation, exploration, and analysis.
-The results from selected SQL queries were then transferred to Excel for further exploration and the development of an interactive dashboard.
-The project demonstrates the application of SQL and Excel to investigate workforce patterns and present HR-related findings in a clear and business-oriented format.
+This project analyses employee attrition and workforce patterns using SQL and Microsoft Excel.
+The dataset was sourced from Kaggle and was explored to understand employee demographics, compensation, job roles, departments, performance, satisfaction, retention, and factors associated with employee attrition.
+SQL was used to explore and analyse the HR dataset through a series of business-focused queries.
+Selected SQL results were then transferred to Excel for further exploration, analysis, and dashboard development.
+The project demonstrates an end-to-end data analysis workflow, from data exploration and SQL querying to Excel-based visualisation and dashboard reporting.

 ## Objectives

 The main objectives of this project were to:
 - Explore the structure and quality of the HR dataset.
 - Analyse employee demographics and workforce characteristics.
 - Investigate employee attrition and turnover patterns.
-- Examine attrition across departments, job roles, and gender.
+- Compare attrition across departments, job roles, and gender.
-- Analyse salary, overtime, satisfaction, and other factors in relation to attrition.
+- Analyse salary and income across departments and job roles.
+- Investigate the relationship between overtime and employee attrition.
-- Explore employee performance and work-life balance.
+- Explore employee satisfaction, performance, and work-life balance.
-- Investigate factors associated with employee retention and attrition.
+- Examine factors related to employee retention and attrition.
 - Present key findings through an Excel dashboard.

 ## SQL Analysis
-The SQL analysis covered several areas of HR and employee attrition.
+The SQL analysis covered the following areas:

 ### Data Quality and Preparation
 - Checked column names and data types.